-SDG Goal Description Application to uMhlathuze Goal 11.3 that all countries must enhance inclusive and sustainable urbanization and capacities for participatory, integrated and sustainable human settlement planning and management Goal 11.a countries must support positive economic, social and environmental links between urban, peri-urban and rural areas Goal 11.b requires that by 2020 all countries must increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters etc. moving away from housing interventions that entrench/enforce or in any way maintain the spatial status quo, which reinforces certain social and economic disparities.
-In line with the above, three Human Settlement projects have been initiated within these identified restructuring zones namely the Aquadene Integrated Human Settlements Project (bulk services under construction), Empangeni Integrated Residential Project (services installation underway) and Phase 6 and 8 of the Dumisani Makhaya Village project.
-13 Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy The uMhlathuze Mayor signed the Covenant of Mayors on Climate Change and Energy.
-Noting that electricity is not the only sector contributing to GHG emissions.
+SDG Goal Description Application to uMhlathuze countries must increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters etc. 13 Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy The uMhlathuze Mayor signed the Covenant of Mayors on Climate Change and Energy.
+Electricity is not the only sector contributing to GHG emissions.
 Waste; fuel consumption; transport planning and elements of spatial planning also contribute to GHGs.
+The Energy Sector Plan is under review and, amongst others; the diversification of the energy mix is being investigated.
 Apart from investigating gas to power solutions, the municipality is investigating in details waste water re-use as well.
 Options for the diversion of municipal solid waste away from landfill sites is being finalized.
 A desalination plant has also been developed in the municipal area.
+During 2018, Council adopted a Climate Change Action Plan.
 17 Strengthen the means of implementation and revitalize the global partnership for sustainable development The uMhlathuze Municipality is involved in partnerships with (1) ICLEI and the (2) International Water Stewardship Program to ensure the Municipality benefits from, amongst others, low emissions development programmes and efforts to ensure sustainability and water security within important catchments.